New York's Cuomo pushes $2 billion tax cut

-NEW YORK (Reuters) - New York state Governor Andrew Cuomo said on Monday he would back proposals to cut taxes in the state by $2 billion over the next three years.
+NEW YORK, Jan 6 (Reuters) - New York state Governor Andrew Cuomo said on Monday he would back proposals to cut taxes in the state by $2 billion over the next three years.

 Cuomo, a Democrat who is up for re-election this year, said he is trying to reduce the tax burden on families and shed the state’s image of a burdensome destination for business.